 To take a longer walk, either continue along into the town of Menai Bridge, or head back to Church Island, and onwards towards the Britannia Bridge (the footpath will take you past the rugby club and up to the road for a few hundred yards before heading back down to the Straits).
-You will pass the small island in the middle of the strait, Ynys Gored Goch on which is built a house and outbuildings and around which are the significant remains of mediaeval fish traps – now no longer used.
+You will pass the small island in the middle of the strait, Ynys Gored Goch the house in the middle of the Straits, on which is built a house and outbuildings and around which are the significant remains of mediaeval fish traps - now no longer used.

 Traffic from London to Holyhead, and on to Dublin continued to increase, it became necessary to provide a rail link between the cities.
 In 1845, consent was given to the route, to include the construction of the Britannia Bridge, which was to be capable to bearing the heavy load associated with trains, whilst still allowing shipping to pass beneath.